 - Car Park 2 to Main Terminal 100m

 - Car Park 2 to T2 200m

 - T2 to Main Terminal Special Assistance Area 150m

 Information on Mobility Equipment

 Where possible you should be permitted to remain within your own mobility aid until the last possible moment at the gate.
 If you wish to check in the mobility aid and use an airport wheelchair then please request this at check-in.
 On arrival at the airport your mobility aid should be repatriated with the passenger at the gate.
 If your mobility equipment is damaged we will arrange for use of an airport mobility aid until such times as the damage can be resolved with your airline although any replacement might not be on a like for like basis.
-Please speak to an Omniserv agent should this be require.
+Please speak to an agent from our service provider should this be required.

 Electric Mobility Aids (EMAs)